 Most organizations do not allow for telnet communications to be enabled by default.
 One can perform the following tests to ensure that communications over ports:

 For Example, to validate communications on the default agent port of 7520 from your scheduler (AE, DE), you would issue the command string as follows:

 Provided the agent service is up and running on the agent noted above, you should receive a response indicating that we connected.
 It should look something like this:

 Ncat: Version 6.40 ( http://nmap.org/ncat )

-If you do not receive the above response, then it is likely that either the agent process is down or the communication port is blocked by a firewall.
+If you do not receive response similar to the above, then it is likely that either the agent process is down or the communication port is blocked by a firewall.
 Consult your network administrator as well as your System Administrator (in case a locally installed firewall is running) for assistance in resolving the communication.